olivierots/Jenkins_Ansible/README.md

 *  created the ansible inventory (hosts file) & tested the connection with the remote host
 *  Created the ansible playbook
 *  Integrated the ansible plugin on jenkins
-*  Created a Jenkins job with the relevant parameters that willl invoke the ansible playbook
+*  Created a Jenkins job with the relevant parameters that will invoke the ansible playbook
 *  Created the DB that will hold all the users details
 *  Created a Bash Script to feed the DB & tested the script
 *  Built a Nginx Web Server using docker-compose (called web) which is going to host the site where the html table is going to be